AaronPB/force_platform/README.md

 ## Quick setup

-Install dependencies and clone the project into your workspace.
+Install the dependencies and clone the project into your workspace.

 ### Phidget dependency